Kevin Lee: 2021

 Lee was scheduled to face Sean Brady on July 10, 2021, at UFC 264.
 However, Lee withdrew due to injury and the bout was rescheduled to UFC on ESPN 30 on August 28, 2021.
 Subsequently, the bout was yet again canceled after Brady withdrew due to a foot infection.
 Brady was replaced by Daniel Rodriguez on August 28, 2021, at UFC on ESPN 30.
 On his return to welterweight, Lee lost the fight via unanimous decision.
 Subsequently, Lee tested positive for Adderall and was suspended for six months, making him eligible to return into competition on February 28, 2022.
 In an interview, Lee stated that he thought the drug would be out of his system soon enough, which is why he didn't apply for therapeutic-use exemption regarding his medication for recently diagnosed ADHD.

 On November 30, 2021, it was announced that Lee was released from the UFC.

 Eagle Fighting Championship

-On December 15, 2021, it was announced that Lee signed a 4-fight contract with Eagle FC.
+On December 15, 2021, it was announced that Lee signed a four-fight contract with Eagle FC.

 Lee made his debut against Diego Sanchez in a 165 lbs bout on March 11, 2022, at Eagle FC 46.
 He won the fight via unanimous decision.

 Return to UFC

-In early 2023, it was reported Lee has signed a deal with UFC to compete in the promotion.
+In early-February 2023, it was reported that Lee had re-signed with the UFC.

+Lee made his promotional return against Rinat Fakhretdinov on July 1, 2023 at UFC on ESPN 48.
+He lost the fight via technical submission due to a guillotine choke within the opening minute.

+On July 11, 2023, Lee announced that he was retiring from MMA.
+He expressed grievance with his MMA career by saying "it kind of sucks being famous but not being rich".

+Return to MMA

+Lee made his return to mixed martial arts on September 28, 2024, at Lights Out Championship 17 against Thiago Oliveira in a welterweight bout.
+He won the fight via a rear-naked choke submission in the first round.

+Lee was scheduled to make his bare-knuckle debut against Saul Almeida on November 15, 2024 at Gamebred Bareknuckle MMA 8.
+However, the fight was ultimately canceled without explanation.

+Global Fight League

+On December 11, 2024, it was announced that Lee was signed by Global Fight League.
+However, in April 2025, it was reported that all GFL events were cancelled indefinitely.

+Professional Fighters League

+Stepping in as a replacement for Jay-Jay Wilson, Lee faced Gadzhi Rabadanov in the 2025 PFL Lightweight Tournament Semifinal on June 20, 2025, at PFL 6.
+He lost the fight via TKO in the first round.

+Professional grappling career

+Lee was scheduled to face Chad Mendes at ADXC 5 on August 3, 2024.
+He withdrew from the match on short notice and was replaced by Diego Brandão.

 Personal life

-Religion

-On 9 January 2023, Lee announced his conversion to Islam.

-Politics
+Lee converted to Islam in October 2021.
+He has a son (born 2022).
 Lee endorsed Bernie Sanders in the 2020 presidential election, speaking at a rally for Sanders in Las Vegas in December 2019.